-I’ve gathered 17 of the most useful accessories you can get for your ATV winch.
+I’ve gathered 17 of the most helpful accessories for your ATV winch.
 You may not need all of them; some are in the “nice to have” category, while others are absolute lifesavers.

-Let’s begin with one that is essential for anyone that owns an ATV winch.
-You will most likely end up making one of the most common rookie winching-mistakes out there without it.
+Let’s begin with an essential accessory for anyone who owns an ATV winch.
+If you don’t get one, you will likely make one of the most common rookie-winching mistakes.

 And that is looping the winch rope or cable around a tree and hooking it back onto itself.
-You will get a solid anchoring point, but it is not the right way to do it.
+Doing so gives you a solid anchoring point, but it is not the proper way of anchoring a winch rope.

 I’ll be the first to admit I have also made this mistake simply because I didn’t know better.

-The correct way is to loop a tree saver strap around the base of a solid tree trunk and then hook the winch cable to the strap.
-Use a D-shackle as a connector between the strap and the hook, and you have yourself a rock-solid anchoring point.
+The correct way is to loop a tree-saver strap around the base of a solid tree trunk and then hook the winch cable to the strap.
+Use a D-shackle as a connector between the strap and the hook, and you have a rock-solid anchoring point.

 The purpose of using a tree strap is two-sided: